About a year ago, the world faced another COVID variant and inflation that was no longer “transitory.”

 North Korea also has to be a concern as it conducted a record number of missile tests in 2022 and has nuclear ambitions that directly threaten South Korea, Japan, and the U.S. mainland.

 There’s no telling whether we will see World War III in 2023.
 But early price action from gold tells us to buckle up and prepare for anything.
 Saxo Bank believes gold could reach $3K per ounce this year and Swiss Asia Capital thinks gold could reach $4K per ounce.

-Request your free investor guide to learn how you can protect your retirement or investment portfolio with physical gold and silver.
+Request your free gold IRA guide to learn how you can protect your retirement or investment portfolio with physical gold and silver.